-- (a) Any individual not registered under §11.6 may, upon a showing of circumstances which render it necessary or justifiable, and that the individual is of good moral character and reputation, be given limited recognition by the OED Director to prosecute as attorney or agent a specified patent application or specified patent applications.
+(a) Any individual not registered under §11.6 may, upon a showing of circumstances that render it necessary or justifiable and that the individual is of good moral character and reputation, be given limited recognition by the OED Director to prosecute as attorney or agent a specified patent application or specified patent applications.
 Limited recognition under this paragraph shall not extend further than the application or applications specified.
-Limited recognition shall not be granted while individuals who have passed the examination or for whom the examination has been waived are awaiting registration to practice before the Office in patent matters. - (b) A nonimmigrant alien residing in the United States and fulfilling the provisions of §11.7(a) and (b) may be granted limited recognition if the nonimmigrant alien is authorized by the United States Government to be employed or trained in the United States in the capacity of representing a patent applicant by presenting or prosecuting a patent application.
-Limited recognition shall be granted for a period consistent with the terms of authorized employment or training.
-Limited recognition shall not be granted or extended to a non-United States citizen residing abroad.
-If granted, limited recognition shall automatically expire upon the nonimmigrant alien's departure from the United States.
+Limited recognition shall not be granted to individuals who have passed the examination or to those for whom the examination has been waived while such individual's application for registration to practice before the Office in patent matters is pending.

+(b) An individual ineligible to become registered under §11.6 because of their immigration status may be granted limited recognition to practice before the Office in patent matters, provided the U.S. Government authorizes employment or training in the United States for the individual to represent a patent applicant by preparing or prosecuting a patent application, and the individual fulfills the provisions of paragraphs(d) and (e) of this section.
+Limited recognition shall be granted only for a period consistent with the terms of the immigration status and employment or training authorized.
+Limited recognition is subject to United States immigration rules, statutes, laws, and regulations.
+If granted, limited recognition shall automatically terminate if the individual ceases to: lawfully reside in the United States, maintain authorized employment or training, or maintain their immigration status.
+Limited recognition shall not be granted or extended to a non-U.S. citizen residing outside the United States.